Drawing Trees with Perfect Angular Resolution and Polynomial Area: Introduction

 The notion of drawing graphs with edges that are circular arcs or other nonlinear curves is certainly not new to graph drawing.
-For instance, Cheng~{\em et al.}~\cite{cdgk-dpgca} used circle arcs to draw planar graphs in an $O(n) \times O(n)$ grid while maintaining bounded (but not perfect) angular resolution.
-Similarly, Dickerson~{\em et al.}~\cite{degm-cdvnp-03} use circle-arc polylines to produce planar confluent drawings of non-planar graphs, Duncan {\em et al.}~\cite{DBLP:journals/ijfcs/DuncanEKW06} draw graphs with fat edges that include circular arcs, and Cappos {\em et al.}~\cite{cefk-sgeb-09} study simultaneous embeddings of planar graphs using circular arcs.
-Finkel and Tamassia~\cite{ft-cgduf-04} use a force-directed method for producing curvilinear drawings, and Brandes and Wagner~\cite{bw-uglvt-00} use energy minimization methods to place B\'ezier splines that represent express connections in a train network.
-In a separate paper~\cite{degkn-ldg-10} we study Lombardi drawings for classes of graphs other than trees.
+For instance, Cheng~{\em et al.}~\cite{cdgk-dpgca} use circular arcs to draw planar graphs in an $O(n) \times O(n)$ grid while maintaining bounded (but not perfect) angular resolution.
+Similarly, Dickerson~{\em et al.}~\cite{degm-cdvnp-03} use circular-arc polylines to produce planar confluent drawings of non-planar graphs, Duncan {\em et al.}~\cite{DBLP:journals/ijfcs/DuncanEKW06} draw graphs with fat edges that include circular arcs, and Cappos {\em et al.}~\cite{cefk-sgeb-09} study simultaneous embeddings of planar graphs using circular arcs.
+Finkel and Tamassia~\cite{ft-cgduf-04} use a force-directed method for producing curvilinear drawings, and Brandes and Wagner~\cite{bw-uglvt-00} use energy minimization methods to place B\'ezier splines that represent connections in a train network.